Britain's Fraud Office launches probe into Tesco accounting scandal

-LONDON (Reuters) - (This version of the story inserts missing context in ninth paragraph)

-Britain’s Serious Fraud Office (SFO) has opened a formal criminal investigation into accounting errors at Tesco, raising the stakes in a scandal that has hammered the reputation of the country’s biggest grocer.
+LONDON (Reuters) - Britain’s Serious Fraud Office (SFO) has opened a formal criminal investigation into accounting errors at Tesco (TSCO.L), raising the stakes in a scandal that has hammered the reputation of the country’s biggest grocer.

 Already battling challenges on multiple fronts, Tesco said on Wednesday it had been notified of the SFO’s new investigation into the 263 million-pound ($424 million) overstatement of its first-half profits that has led to the suspension of eight senior members of staff.